 So, you are going to live abroad long term.
 Congratulations!
 The expat life can be a great one but it takes a lot of planning to make sure things go smoothly and you stay safe, healthy, and accident-free.
-The to-do list can begin to look quite daunting, but we’re here to help you find a method to your madness.
+The to-dos can look quite daunting, but we’re here to help you check-off what you need in the simplest way possible.

 Wouldn’t it be nice to know what steps to take, or how to properly prepare yourself for settling into life as an expat?
 Yes, it would.
 Let us help you prepare for your long term trip with this checklist of things that need to be done 90, 60, and 30 days prior to departure.

 1. Know Your Country’s Entry Requirements

 By now, you should have read up on your destination to learn about visa requirements, local laws, customs, and medical care in your host country.
 You’ll also want to begin keeping your eye on travel warnings and travel alerts.

 Are you up-to-date on your vaccinations?
 Does your host country require any additional vaccinations?
 You can find out about health precautions and recommended vaccinations through the U.S. Centers for Disease Control and the World Health Organization.
 Some vaccines require a series of injections so you’ll want to visit your doctor to begin this process at least 90 days prior to departing on your trip.

 3. Share the News of Your Move

 Do your friends and family know you’ll be moving abroad?
 They may want to throw you a going away party, or at least say, “see you soon!”
 Share your new address with them and let them know how they can get in contact with you while you’re living as an expat.

 60 days before becoming an expat

 4. Arrange Your Finances and Prepare for Taxes